ajagatobby/paylayer-core/README.md

 | --------- | ---------- | -------- | --------------------------------------------------- |
 | `handler` | `function` | ✅       | `(event: NormalizedEvent) => void \| Promise<void>` |

----

-### `pay.webhook(req)`
+#### `pay.webhook(req)`

 Processes a webhook request from a payment provider.
+This method:

-Automatically verifies webhook signatures using provider-specific verification methods.
+- Verifies the webhook signature using provider-specific methods
+- Parses the webhook payload
+- Triggers the appropriate event handlers
+- Returns a response indicating success or failure

 **Parameters:**